Spydr06/CSpydr/README.md

 # CSpydr
-A form-the-ground new written version of my programming language CSpydr
+A from-the-ground new written version of my programming language CSpydr